Melissa cares for a variety of exotic animals and has completed a certificate in veterinary assisting and a bachelor's

-One obvious trend of pet bird life spans is that bigger birds tend to live longer, and smaller birds have the shortest life expectancies.
+One obvious trend in pet bird life spans is that bigger birds tend to live longer, and smaller birds have the shortest life expectancies.
 This is in direct contrast to dogs, where smaller dogs definitely live longer.
-There is some variation in the medium-sized parrots where some birds, such as conures, tend to live around 20 years but could live up to 40.
+There is some variation in the medium-sized parrots with some birds, such as conures, living around 20 years, others up to 40.